 - Include all the logistical information – dates, times, and how to join the webinar on the day.

-- Encourage registrants to tell their friends and colleagues about the event, after there is nothing more potent than social endorsements.
-Include some easy share buttons with some pre-written blurb to make it simple for them to spread the word.
+- Encourage registrants to tell their friends and colleagues about the event after nothing is more potent than social endorsements.
+Include some easy share buttons with some pre-written blurb to simplify them to spread the word.

 - Include an “add to calendar” function so registrants can add the event to their calendar.